CalvinLloyd117/CraftBanzi/README.md

   After choosing an option from the matrix, you will be given a block to fill out based on your selection.

   In some cases, you may have the option to add multiple blocks from a matrix, depending on the situation.
-You may need multiple blocks for your content, and in some cases, the order of the blocks matters In the example above, the order of the blocks determines the order that the project collaborators will be added to the project.
+You may need multiple blocks for your content, and in some cases, the order of the blocks matters.
+In the example above, the order of the blocks determines the order that the project collaborators will be added to the project.
 If you make a mistake, or need to adjust the order, you can drag/drop the blocks to modify the order.

 - **Assets**

   Either Add an asset (that already exists in the back-end) or select Upload a file, which will prompt you to choose an asset to upload from your computer.
 Image assets will automatically be sized to fit within the front-end.
 You do not need to worry about properly sizing images, the system will handle the image scaling on its own.

- **Note:** Depending where the image will appear, it may be sized differently.
+ **Note:** Depending on where the image will appear, it may be sized differently.
 For example, the images uploaded to the **Project Background Image** field will fill the entire width of the project panel and will overflow if necessary to avoid distorting the image.
 Images in this case also have a parallax effect attached to them which will introduce additional cropping on the top and bottom of the image.
-Conversely, **Lab Member Profile Picture** images will size themselves relative the size of the content that they appear next to, but will not exceed the intrinsic dimensions of the image (i.e., if the image is 500x500 pixels, it will not grow to 900x900 pixels, becoming large and blurry to fill the space).
+Conversely, **Lab Member Profile Picture** images will size themselves relative to the size of the content that they appear next to, but will not exceed the intrinsic dimensions of the image (i.e., if the image is 500x500 pixels, it will not grow to 900x900 pixels, becoming large and blurry to fill the space).
+Any image sizing of this nature is intended.
+Sometimes, images will need to be cropped/resized prior to being uploaded to achieve the desired result.

 ### Modifying Entry Content